ccmucdenver/ccm-docs/docs/clusters_guide.md

 ## General Use Information
 ###Logging In

 The clas-compute system uses (mostly) CentOS 7 and 8 operating system.
-At this time, the main way of using the system is to use an SSH client to login to a terminal session on clas-compute.
+At this time, the main way of using the system is to use an SSH client to login to a terminal session on clas-compute or math-alderaan.
 You will need to be on the CU Denver network (wired or CU Denver wireless, not CU Denver Guest), or using the university's VPN client.

 This system uses your normal portal/email username and password.